 Laurie Steed is a writer, program designer, and creative learning specialist based in Perth, Western Australia.
 His work explores connection, creativity, and the ways stories shape the communities we build.

 He is the award-winning author of You Belong Here, Greater City Shadows, and Love, Dad, and his work has appeared widely in Australian and international journals.
-His forthcoming works include Wandering and Dreaming, a collective memoir about creativity and neurodivergence, and Weak, a YA novel exploring masculinity, sensitivity, and coming of age.
+His forthcoming works include Wandering and Dreaming, a collective memoir about creativity and neurodivergence, and Weak, a Young Adult novel exploring masculinity, sensitivity, and accountability in the face of toxicity.

 Across more than a decade in the arts sector, Laurie has designed and delivered programs for organisations including Writers Victoria, Writing WA, the Centre for Stories, the Margaret River Readers and Writers Festival, the Emerging Writers Festival, and the State Library of Western Australia.
 His strength lies in creating warm, inclusive, and deeply human learning experiences and programs that help writers and readers feel seen, supported, and understood.